- Search The Registry

-Judge Carter’s love of literature, history, and language, and his intense love of the law made him an outstanding jurist and a model for justices who followed him.
+Judge Carter’s love of literature, history, and language and his intense love of the law made him an outstanding jurist and a model for the justices who followed him.
 Carter retired but still practiced some law, was an avid reader, and continues the banter with his six remaining sisters.
 A television documentary, “The Making Of A Judge,” was made about his accomplishments.
-It is hosted by his daughter, actress and model Linda V. Carter.
+His daughter, actress and model Linda V. Carter hosts it.